fpgmaas/map-nl/README.md

 ### Usage

-To create a chropleth map of the average WOZ-value in the Netherlands, you could run the following:
+To create a choropleth map of the average WOZ-value in the Netherlands, you could run the following:

 ```py
 import pandas as pd